pachadotdev/tradestatistics-database-postgresql/README.md

 * 7.1GB to download the ZIP files
 * 10.6GB for the Parquet files, which need free space to be created year-by-year.
 * Up to 2.7GB for each extracted CSV file for Parquet files creation

+## Notes

+The scripts require 7-Zip to be installed.